-Mindfulness practices can help us feel more grounded, calm and present during the challenges of the Covid-19 pandemic.
+Mindfulness practices can help us feel more grounded, calm and present.

 Rachel Harris, a Canberra based meditation teacher, recorded the guided meditation below in July 2020 specifically for people in Melbourne experiencing lockdown due to Covid-19.
-The meditation emphasises nature connection and community connection, both of which may be more challenging to access during pandemic restrictions.
-This practice may be valuable for you and others in your organisations or communities, whatever your pandemic context.
+The meditation emphasises nature connection and community connection and may be valuable for you and others in your organisations or communities.

 What is mindfulness?